joshiemoore/snakehdl/README.md

   >>> in_a, in_b = input_bits('a'), input_bits('b')
   >>> outputs = output(out_xor=xor(in_a, in_b), out_and=conj(in_a, in_b))
 ```
-BOps are composable because they are lazily evaluated.
-When you create a tree of BOps,
-nothing actually happens until you compile it:
+BOps are naturally composable into larger circuits because they are lazily evaluated.
+When you create a tree of BOps, nothing actually happens until you compile it:

 ```
   >>> from snakehdl.compiler import PythonCompiler